 My first impression after meeting Paul Rudd is that he’s extremely charismatic, funny, easy on the eyes, and happens to like the many hair colors you’ll find in our group of Disney mom bloggers.
 He seemed genuinely excited to return as Ant-Man in the upcoming Ant-Man and the Wasp and enamored by his costars; who include Michael Douglas, Michelle Pfeiffer, Evangeline Lilly, Laurence Fishburne, and Hannah John-Kamen – many of whom, we had a chance to interview that day as well.
-While Paul gave us a few great titbits of info regarding his process the second time around, one of the moments that stood out to us was when he shared with us who the “Real Cassie” was in his life.
+While Paul gave us a few great titbits of info regarding his process the second time around, when he shared who the “Real Cassie” was in his life, our hearts melted!

 One of the many reasons we love Ant-man movies is the fact that it’s the one Marvel film that truly requires zero hesitation as far as whether or not you can take the kids to the theaters to see it.
 Ant-man and the Wasp is that wholesome, feel good, family-friendly movie that combines the excitement of Marvel superhero movies with warm-hearted comedy and fun.